couchbase/query/README.md

 This package will contain the main engine executable and listener.

+### Clustering

+This package defines the interface to the underlying cluster management system.

+It provides a common abstraction for cluster management, including configuration of and the lifecycle of a cluster.

+### Accounting

+This package will contain the interface to workload tracking and monitoring.
+Accounting data can cover metrics, statistics, event and potentially log data.

+It provides a common abstraction for recording accounting data and services over accounting data.

 ### Shell

 This package will contain the client command-line shell.